 And speaking of tribes, the need for belonging cannot be overstated during adolescence.
 Parents can assist teens in engaging with new peer groups, even if those groups are not at school.
-Encourage teens to try new group activities and to strengthen friendships on their sports teams, at their part-time jobs, or through their youth groups and volunteer opportunities.
-And if they don’t have any of these other options, help kids pursue them.
+Encourage teens to try new group activities and strengthen friendships on their sports teams, at their part-time jobs, or through youth groups and volunteer opportunities.
+And if they don’t have any other options, help kids pursue them.

 Next, reiterate your family’s highest values around these matters and subtly remind your child that you and she are on the same team.
 In doing so, parents can help their child feel a sense of belonging, even if it’s not within a peer group.

 A parent might say something like,

 You are a part of our family, and this family believes in being inclusive and kind, even if it’s the hard thing to do.
 We respect your decision to pull back from this friend group if they aren’t currently living by those values.

-Further, tempting as it may be, refrain from villainizing the peers who are using substances or who might be ostracizing your child at the moment.
+Further, tempting as it may be, refrain from villainizing the peers who are using substances or who might be ostracizing your child.
 Those young people are also navigating the trials of adolescence and doing their best with their tools.

 When the storm is temporary, most kids have the energy to withstand the winds.
-But when the tempest is unrelenting and long-term, kids’ moods can suffer, and we might see depressive symptoms or anxiety begin to set in.
+But when the storm is unrelenting and long-term, kids’ moods can suffer, and we might see depressive symptoms or anxiety begin to set in.
 Contact your child’s school counselor, social worker, psychologist, or an outside mental health professional for support and guidance if a parent has concerns.

-In the case above, where the mom contacted me looking for assistance, I ended up meeting with her daughter, during which I was able to state how highly I thought of her and how confident I was that she would turn into an amazing adult.
+In the case above, where the mom contacted me looking for assistance, I met with her daughter, during which I could state how highly I thought of her and how confident I was that she would become an amazing adult.
 And, because I knew the child, I could provide specific reasons for my assertions.